 The Locus Solution is an innovative and award-winning multi-bot picking system that eliminates unproductive walking time to lower cycle times, improve workplace ergonomics, and process orders more rapidly.
-LocusBots, a product of the AMR Solution, work collaboratively with workforce members, transporting items to enhance throughput.
+LocusBots work collaboratively with workforce members, transporting items to enhance throughput.
 Locus Robotics' innovative AMRs make it easy for warehouse managers to optimize warehouse operations and respond to e-commerce volume growth and seasonal peaks while giving them control over labor costs.

-The Locus Robotics AMR solution consists of the following products:
+The Locus Solution consists of the following: